ismaelestalayo/uMessenger/README.md

 # uMessenger
-## Alpha 0.1 version
+## Alpha 0.2 version

-This is just a small project I'm currently working on after getting into Java programming in university.
-It's a small Messenger-like application designed to run from the command line, and works on the same LAN only (unless using NAT on the server side).
+Small Messenger-like application designed to run from the command line, and works on the same LAN only (unless using NAT on the server side).
+You can either download the full zip file, and compile it yourself, or download the two jar files and run it from the command line.
+I also uploaded two .cmd files that if placed in the same folder as the .jar files they will open in a new command windows.

 Right now my plans on what to implement are the following: